The Betrayal Knows My Name: Opasts

 Identical twin brothers who fought as a coordinated team, Jekyll and Hyde were both killed in the same battle.
 After Jekyll's death, Elegy allowed Hyde to drink her blood.
 This act granted him a power boost, enabling him to create a copy of himself to fight alongside as if Jekyll were still present.

 Media

 Manga

+Written and illustrated by Odagiri Hotaru, The Betrayal Knows My Name was serialized in Kadokawa Shoten's shōjo manga magazine Monthly Asuka from October 2005 to June 2017.
+Kadokawa collected its chapters in 13 volumes, released from July 2006 to May 2017.

-Uragiri wa Boku no Namae o Shitteiru began running in the shōjo manga magazine Monthly Asuka in October 2005.
-The first volume was published by Kadokawa Shoten in July 2006.
-As of May 2017, thirteen volumes have been released completing the series.
-German publisher Carlsen Comics has licensed the series as Fesseln des Verrats (which means "Shackles of Betrayal").
-The translator is Dorothea Überall.
-As of November 2012, nine volumes have been released.
-At the 2010 San Diego Comic-Con, manga publisher Yen Press announced they had acquired the license for publication beginning in 2011, under the title The Betrayal Knows My Name.
-The Yen edition is a two-in-one omnibus edition, translated by Melissa Tanaka.
+At the 2010 San Diego Comic-Con, manga publisher Yen Press announced they had acquired the license for an English release in North America beginning in 2011.
+The published released the series in a two-in-one volume omnibus edition.